top of page

 Integrating these API calls into Azure DevOps pipelines enables fully automated deployment of both infrastructure and data assets.

-• Environment consistency
+• Environment Consistency

 Every environment is provisioned identically from the same codebase.

-• Rapid rollbacks
+• Rapid Rollbacks

 Revert to previous Git commits to restore working configurations quickly.